 Try this no-cook, quick and easy dessert in summer - or vary the fruit depending on the season.
 In winter use frozen or tinned fruit - it still counts towards your 5-a-day.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; use balance/digital scales; chop using bridge/claw safely; beat ingredients together; garnish and decorate.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons; use weighing scales; chop using bridge/claw technique safely; beat ingredients together; garnish and decorate.

 Ingredients (serves 4):

 - 5 plain digestive biscuits